dentarg/auth0-blog/_posts/2017-08-14-our-culture-and-values-at-auth0.markdown

 **Values** guide us in our day-to-day interactions and decision-making.

-At Auth0, our values are:
+At Auth0, our values include a strong focus on:

 * Customer obsession
 * Intense mutual respect, trust, and accountability